ishengtsai/IntroToGenomics/emcgs.rst

-Genome skimming exercise (last updated 2021.03.02)
+Genome skimming exercise (last updated 2022.03.02)
 ===================================================

 This page is part of the `Ecology Master Class <http://tigp-biodiv.biodiv.tw/index.php/emt-tigp-signature-course/>`_.
 We will take the sequences that we sampled and produced from MinION platform and see if we can retrieve the mitochondrial genome!

-Relevant reading:
-1.
-2.
-3.
+Relevant reading: `Utilisation of Oxford Nanopore sequencing to generate six complete gastropod mitochondrial genomes as part of a biodiversity curriculum <https://www.biorxiv.org/content/10.1101/2022.03.24.485721v1>`_

 ==========================================
 Step 1: Which species to choose/download?